Illustration of a man doing a barbell bench press

 Me awkwardly benching 315 pounds for a single repetition.

-Now, with all of this said, you don’t ever need to test your 1-rep max.
-Doing maximal lifts is an important part of powerlifting, but you can gauge your strength just as well by testing your 5-rep, 8-rep, or 10-rep max.
-That way all you need to do is take your working sets to failure, and then plug them into a 1-rep max calculator.
-It’s easier, it won’t distract you from your regular training, and there’s a lower risk of hurting your shoulders or decapitation.
+You don’t need to test your 1-rep max.
+Singles are an important part of powerlifting, but you can gauge your strength just as well by testing your 5-rep, 8-rep, or 10-rep max.
+That way, all you need to do is take your working sets to failure and then plug them into a 1-rep max calculator.
+It’s easier, it won’t distract you from your regular training, and there’s a lower risk of decapitation.

 For more on strength standards, we have an article on how much the average man can lift.